wmcbrine/PDCurses/doc/sdl.md

 pdcurses.dll.)
 Nothing extra is needed beyond the base SDL library.
 However, there are some optional special features, described here.

-The SDL port operates in one of two ways, depending on whether or not it was built with WIDE=Y:
+The SDL ports operate in one of two ways, depending on whether or not they were built with WIDE=Y:

 8-bit mode